Nytelife26/transparency/views/abstract.md

 art specialized care to cover for procedures that may take too long or not yet be possible if done via public funding.
 This is one of the most economically sufficient and publicly usable systems devised worldwide by those metrics.
+However, it is argued that this would not scale well across larger nations.
+Some populations are large enough that a tax-sustained healthcare system is not viable.
+In these cases, my other suggestions on tax (see section B) should compensate and allow people to afford more, meaning they could afford individually to pay slightly more for public medical insurance which would sustain the system.
+Note however that I do not mean the public medical insurance used by the US - the prices are extortionately high and care quality varies too widely between states.

 Alongside this, the war on drugs has ensued for too long.
 Imprisoning people for usage of drugs is ineffective in a society with declining psychological